• Skip to primary navigation

 Making the castle turrets

-• Next, using the same round cutter that I used to cut out my turrets, I cut off a portion of each of the corners of the bottom tier to fit the turrets.
-And then I used buttercream to attach the turrets to the corners of the castle cake before crumb coating the entire bottom tier so that the top and sides were level.
+• Use the same cutter used to cut out the turrets, cut off a portion of each of the corners of the bottom tier to fit the turrets.
+And then use buttercream to attach the turrets to the corners of the castle cake.
+Crumb coat the turrets and make sure the top and sides of the cake is level.

 The castle door